Chris-McGonigle/drone-digest/README.md

 ## Testing

+A dedicated testing section covering validator and manual testing can be found in the [testing.md](/testing/testing.md) documentation

 ### Bugs

 On final deployment, a day before deadline and prior to my final mentor meeting, a major bug was discovered with my initial choice of text editor [CKEditor](https://ckeditor.com/).